Description

 The Certificate program in Hindu Studies (CPHS) prepares Students to engage with the world as a Hindu with confidence and clarity.
 Along the way, it also aims to develop in the student a lifelong love for service and contribution.
 At the end of the program, students will be informed, empowered, and inspired by the possibilities of living a deeply fulfilled life as a Hindu, and making a real difference in the world.
 As Students discover the range and depth of Hindu thought, its uniquely awesome cosmology, and clear up some of the misconceptions and erroneous narratives that they have inherited, they will find themselves being profoundly transformed, naturally creating new realms of self-expression, and new possibilities for who they can now be in the world.

-Students must take at least 15 Credit hours from the Core Courses in the Certificate program.
-They may complete the remaining 9 credit hours by taking any set of elective courses from the community education program, completing total 24 credit hours.
+Students must take at least 18 Credit hours from the Core Distributions in the Certificate program.
+They may complete the remaining 6 credit hours by taking any of the courses from the core or elective distributions, completing a total 24 credit hours.

 Program Learning Outcomes